Verified By: Dr. Donald John Babu (MBBS, MS, FCPS, MCh - Surgical Oncology, MRCS (UK), FICS) |Updated On March 4, 2020

 What are the symptoms of oral cancer?

-- A sore on your lip or mouth that doesn’t heal
+- A sore on your lip or mouth that will not heal

-- A mass or growth in your mouth
+- A mass or growth anywhere in your mouth

 - Bleeding from your mouth